Upspin Access Control

 Upspin name space as far as client I/O is concerned.

-files can be placed directly in the Group
+`Group` files can be placed directly in the `Group` directory of the user's

-root, or in subdirectories of that Group
+root, or in subdirectories of that `Group` directory.

 The name of the group will always be the full Upspin path, including user name,